 Each Aircraft will be equipped with a one-time use certificate from its primary service provider.
 These certificates will be included in CRL lists provided to trusted companion providers, effectively making these certificates one time use only on the primary service provider’s network.
-In the event that the aircraft’s primary certificate fails due to expiration or CRL revocation the aircraft can use this one-time use key on the primary service provider’s network.
-The one time use key will expire upon first use.
-Having a one-time use key ensures that aircraft will not require physical media in order to replace its service keys.
+In the event that the aircraft’s primary certificate fails due to expiration or CRL revocation the aircraft can use this one-time use certificate on the primary service provider’s network.
+The one time use certificate will expire upon first use.
+Having a one-time use certificate ensures that aircraft will not require physical media in order to replace its service credentials.
 That is as long as it is connected with the primary service provider.
 Uploaded one-time use certificates will be in DER format and be via the DTLS encrypted channel negotiated at logon.

 Aircraft should maintain their DTLS connection with the service provider after installing a new one time use certificate using the old certificate if necessary.
 The UDP port 5908 key tag of 0x34 will be followed by a one-time use certificate in DER format when sent by the Service Provider.
 The aircraft will use the port 5908 key tag of 0x34 and one additional byte to indicate success or failure.